 Viva Elvis, 2010.
 What happened to my beloved company?

 Prior to this slip up, Cirque’s development had a near perfect record.
-Shows rarely stopped touring and were often sent out on third and forth trips North America, European, Asian, and Australian tours; not a single permanent show in residence had closed.
+Shows rarely ceased touring operations and were often sent out for second and third North America, European, Asian, and Australian tours; not a single permanent show in residence had closed.
 The company faltered.
 Adaptation replaced innovation.
-The root of the “wow” shifted from the performers they celebrated at their core, to stage automation and moving elements.
-Partnerships with unlikely sources (The Beatles, Criss Angel, Broadway and Elvis Presley) changed the company’s artistic landscape.
-And most importantly, having several shows playing on every continent (and the complete over-saturation in Las Vegas) was more important than what was playing on each stage every night.
+The root of the “wow” shifted from the performers they once celebrated at their core, to stage automation and moving technology.
+Partnerships with unlikely sources (The Beatles, Criss Angel, Broadway, Michael Jackson and Elvis Presley) changed the company’s artistic landscape.
+Having several shows playing on every continent (and over-saturation in Las Vegas) was more important than what was playing on each stage every night.